-It seems that every running magazine and website will list their top ways to recover from a specific running running like plantar fasciitis or shin splints.
+Every running magazine and website seem to list their top ways to recover from a specific running injuries like plantar fasciitis or shin splints.
 However, too few of these same websites ever seem to talk about the “secrets” of preventing running injuries.

 These injury prevention secrets are the tricks and tips that elite runners use to manage huge volume (130+ miles per week) and high training intensity.